-Students who appear for an examination but who are unable to complete the examination due to serious personal illness must contact one of the Vice Chancellors to be excused from the examination.
+Students who appear for an examination but who are unable to complete the examination due to serious personal illness must contact one of the Vice Chancellors Academic Affairs to be excused from the examination.
 Students excused from an examination shall follow the procedure above to receive and remove a temporary grade of "I" in the course.
+Please note that a professor for a given course does not have the authority to award an incomplete grade.

-The responsibility for administration and periodic review of this policy lies with the Vice Chancellor for Academic and Student Affairs.
+The responsibility for administration and periodic review of this policy lies with the Vice Chancellor for Academic Affairs.